-CHEM 2212 INTRODUCTION TO RESEARCH Group investigation of a laboratory research topic led by the professor, with related short students-selected projects developed in consulation with the professor, and a presentation of an overall research summary by each student.
-Discussions of the importance of research interships and how toapply, graduate research programs and research career opportunities, as well as experimental design, research poster design and research ethics.
-Prerequisite:CHEM 1315 or permission
+Group investigation of a laboratory research topic led by the professor, with related short students -selected projects developed in consultation with the professor, and a presentation of an overall research summary by each student.
+Discussions of the importance of research internships and how to apply, graduate research programs and research career opportunities, as well as experimental design, research poster design and research ethics.

+CHEM 2311 #Chemical Literature

-CHEM 2311 CHEMICAL LITERATURE This course is a study of the current literature of chemistry.
-Prerequisite:CHEM 1214 OR 1415
+This course is a study of the current literature of chemistry.